Enes Kanter Freedom

-Enes Kanter Freedom (/tr/; born Enes Kanter; May 20, 1992) is a Turkish and American former professional basketball player and human rights activist who played 11 seasons in the National Basketball Association (NBA).
-Born in Switzerland to Turkish parents, he was raised in Turkey and moved to the United States as a teenager.
-Freedom was selected as the third overall pick of the 2011 NBA draft by the Utah Jazz, and usually plays the center position.
-He is also a human rights activist and is known for his "freedom shoes" and outspoken criticism of human rights abuses in China, particularly the treatment of Uyghurs and the use of forced labor.
-He also appeared briefly in WWE and is a former WWE 24/7 Champion.
+Enes Kanter Freedom (/tr/; born Enes Kanter; May 20, 1992) is a Turkish and American former professional basketball player who played 11 seasons in the National Basketball Association (NBA).
+Born in Switzerland to parents from Turkey, he was raised in Turkey and moved to the United States as a teenager.
+Freedom was selected as the third overall pick of the 2011 NBA draft by the Utah Jazz, and primarily played the center position.

-Early years
+Early life and youth career

 Enes Kanter Freedom was born on May 20, 1992, in Zürich, Switzerland as Enes Kanter.
-Kanter's parents are Turkish immigrants who moved to Switzerland as a child.
+Kanter's parents immigrated to Switzerland from Turkey, and his father also had Kurdish origins.
 His father, Mehmet Kanter, received his M.D. from the University of Zurich.
-The family then returned to Turkey, where Kanter grew up.
+The family then returned to Van, Turkey, where Kanter grew up.
 Mehmet Kanter became a professor of histology and genetics at Trakya University.
 Kanter's mother, Gülsüm Kanter, is a nurse.
 Kanter has three younger siblings: two brothers (including basketball player Kerem Kanter) and one sister.

-Starting in second grade, Kanter attended Hizmet-affiliated schools, part of the Gülen movement in Turkey.
+Starting in second grade, Kanter attended Hizmet-affiliated schools, part of the Gülen movement in Turkey, for which he later became an outspoken supporter.
 He lived in Ankara and then moved to Istanbul to play professional basketball as a teen.

 At the age of 17, Kanter moved to the United States to play basketball.
 He attended Findlay Prep in Henderson, Nevada, and then Mountain State Academy in Beckley, West Virginia; neither school allowed him to play high school basketball because he had already played basketball professionally.
 Kanter then attended Stoneridge Preparatory School in Simi Valley, California, where he was able to play basketball for a season.